cava01134/BPI-Doc/docs/PicoW_S3_doc/en/README.md

 # 【 BPI-PicoW-S3 Development Board 】

-## introduce
+## Introduction

 ![](assets/images/BPI-PicoW-S3_banner.jpg)

-Banana Pi BPI-PicoW is a low-power microcontroller, a development board designed for IoT development and Maker DIY.
-The same size as the Raspberry Pi Pico board, supports 2.4 GHz Wi-Fi and Bluetooth® LE dual-mode wireless communication, peripherals are compatible with low-power hardware design, and consumes only 10uA in deep sleep mode.
-In terms of programming, PicoW-S3 supports ESP-IDF, Arduino, micropython, CircuitPython and other methods
+The Banana Pi BPI-PicoW is equipped with a low-power microcontroller, a development board designed for IoT development and Maker DIY projects.
+The size is same as the Raspberry Pi Pico board, supports 2.4 GHz Wi-Fi and Bluetooth® LE dual-mode wireless communication, peripherals are compatible with its low-power hardware design, and consumes only 10uA in deep sleep mode.
+In terms of programming, PicoW-S3 supports ESP-IDF, Arduino, micropython, CircuitPython and other mainstream platforms.

 ## Programming with CircuitPython

-> BPI-PicoW-S3 has installed tinyUF2 and CircuitPython firmware before leaving the factory.
-It is recommended to use CircuitPython to quickly get started with the BPI-PicoW-S3 development board.
+> BPI-PicoW-S3 is pre-installed with tinyUF2 and CircuitPython firmware out of box.
+It is recommended to use CircuitPython to quickly get started with the BPI-PicoW-S3 development board as it is considered to be the most beginners friendly platform.

 ![](assets/images/CircuitPython_Repo_header_logo.jpg)

 CircuitPython is a programming language designed to simplify programming experiments and learning on microcontroller development boards.

 CircuitPython programming with the Mu editor is the least difficult way to get started.
-Install the software and connect the device to start using it.
+Install the software and connect the board to PC for the very first project.

 ## Programming with MicroPython